Herpes Virus – Medical Case History

 Cat Vaccinations

-© Pelaqita PersiansFor a while now, I have been noticing an increase in the instances of kitten owners not taking their kitten in for its 16th week vaccination.
-Not only are kitten owners not getting this crucial vaccination for their kitten, but there seems to be a few breeders out there that are also not properly vaccinating their kittens even … Read More
+Cat VaccinationsFor a while now, I have been noticing an increase in the instances of kitten owners not taking their kitten in for its 16th week vaccination.
+Not only are kitten owners not getting this crucial vaccination for their kitten, but there seems to be a few breeders out there that are also not properly vaccinating their kittens even if … Read More

 Cat Vitals and When Is It An Emergency?

-© Adobe Stock imageKnowing how to take your cat’s pulse, take its temperature, and find out its respiration is a handy skill if you feel your cat is ill and trying to decide if a trip to the veterinarian’s office is necessary.
-The rate a cat’s heart beats is his “pulse” rate which normally beats between 140 and 220 times … Read More
+Cat Vitals and When It Is An EmergencyKnowing how to take your cat’s pulse, take its temperature and find out its respiration is a handy skill if you feel your cat is ill and trying to decide if a trip to the veterinarian’s office is necessary.
+The rate a cat’s heart beats is his “pulse” rate which normally beats between … Read More

 Cats and Bad Breath